Hike at a Glance

-Retrace your steps back down the eastern side of Mount Dunn then back into the valley below.
-At the same junction where you were earlier keep left and follow the trail as it climbs up towards Charmichael Point and to the intersection of the Macs Point trail.
-Turn left and walk around 500 back to the trail head.
+Retrace your steps back down the eastern side of Mount Dunn, descending into the valley below.
+When you reach the junction again, keep left and follow the trail as it begins its climb towards Charmichael Point.
+From there, it’s a short stroll to the intersection of the Macs Point trail.
+Turn left and walk the final 500 metres back to the trailhead, reflecting on the diverse landscapes and stunning vistas you’ve experienced along the way.

 Max elevation: 1526 m